Skip to main content

 Deep-Dive Questions

-If you have Hashimoto's thyroiditis, we usually avoid ashwagandha.
+If you have Hashimotos thyroiditis, we usually avoid ashwagandha.
 The herb can stimulate immune activity and potentially worsen the autoimmune attack on the thyroid.
 It can also push thyroid hormone too high in patients who are already on levothyroxine, leading to palpitations or anxiety.

 If you have a history of sleep apnea, treat the apnea first.
 Ashwagandha can deepen sleep, which in untreated apnea can worsen oxygen drops at night.
 Use of CPAP and an updated sleep study should come before any nervous system supplement.

 You should monitor a few labs while taking ashwagandha.
 We typically check a baseline TSH, free T4, free T3, morning cortisol, and a complete metabolic panel.
-We recheck thyroid labs at 8 to 12 weeks because ashwagandha can shift T4 to T3 conversion.
+We recheck thyroid labs at 8 to 12 weeks because ashwagandha can change T4 to T3 conversion.

 Ashwagandha has rarely been linked to liver injury in case reports, almost always with high doses or contaminated products.
 The risk is low with reputable third-party-tested brands at standard doses.
 We avoid ashwagandha in patients with active liver disease and check liver enzymes if you take it for more than 6 months.